originphp/website/source/docs/log.md

 ---
 # Logging

 OriginPHP comes with 4 built in Log Engines, and it easy to implement your own.
+You can use the `Log` static class or PSR-3 `Logger` class (see below).

 - `File` - Logs messages to files
 - `Console` - Displays the log messages to the console screen